Maze National Park: Flora

 The maze national park is covered by savannah grassland with scattered deciduous board leaf trees.
 The park is filled with different type of vegetation that grow on in different altitudes in various areas of the park.
 Some of the vegetations that grow in the park are the Bush land vegetation, wood land vegetation, Savannah Grassland and the riverine forest.

 Fauna

 Maze National Park is home to 37 species of mammals and 196 species of birds.
 The park is noted for its population of the endangered Swayne's hartebeest (Alcelaphus buselaphus swaynei), and is said to be second only to Senkelle Swayne's Hartebeest Sanctuary in importance for that subspecies.
-There are about 300 Hartebeests at Maze National Park.
-Other animals who are common here are African buffalos, Anubis baboons, Lions, Leopards, Vervet monkeys, oribis, Bohor reedbucks, waterbucks, bushbucks, Lesser kudus, Greater kudus, cheetahs, warthogs, servals, and Bushpigs.
+There are about 300 to 1000 hartebeest individuals in the park.
+Other commonly observed species include African buffalo, olive baboons, lions, leopards, vervet monkeys, oribi, Bohor reedbuck, waterbuck, Cape bushbuck, lesser and greater kudu, Northeast African cheetahs, warthogs, servals, and bushpigs.